 - 1. Combine the vinegar, salt, sugar, peppercorns, coriander seeds, and water in a large nonreactive pot and slowly bring to a boil, stirring to dissolve the sugar and salt.
 When the mixture begins to simmer, add the vegetables, garlic, and herb sprigs or leaves.
 Continue to simmer for 5 minutes.

 - 2. Remove from the heat and ladle the mixture into sterilized jars.
-Seal the jars according to manufacturer’s directions and turn the jars upside down to cool.
+Seal the jars according to manufacturer’s directions.
+(For further information, check out the USDA’s Complete Guide to Home Canning.)

 - 3. Keep the pickles in a cool, dark place for up to 6 weeks.
 Once opened, keep refrigerated and use within a month.